How to Interview Your Parents (Questions + A Simple Plan)

 Start in 5 minutes

-- Send a low-pressure text: "Hey Mom/Dad, I would love to set aside some time just to hear more about your life.
+2. Send a low-pressure text: "Hey Mom/Dad, I'd love to set aside some time just to hear more about your life.
 Would you be open to chatting for an hour sometime next week?"

 Address their potential hesitations upfront

-Reassure them it is just a conversation, not a test.
-Say things like, "There are no right or wrong answers," and "If there is anything you do not want to talk about, we can skip it."
+When you do talk, you can gently reassure them.
+Let them know it's just a conversation, not a test.
+Say things like, "There are no right or wrong answers," and "If there's anything you don't want to talk about, we can just skip it, no problem."
+This simple step can ease any anxiety they might feel.

 A Simple 3-Session Plan to Record Their Life Story

-Trying to cover a whole life in one sitting is exhausting.
+Trying to cover a whole life in one sitting is exhausting for everyone.
+It rushes the process and can feel overwhelming.
 By breaking it down into three focused sessions, you create space for deeper stories to emerge naturally.

 Session 1: Childhood and Family Roots

-Topics: where they were born, childhood homes, school days, family traditions, and what life was like when they were young.
+• Topics: Where they were born, their parents and grandparents, childhood homes, school days, family traditions, and what life was like when they were young.

 Session 2: Adulthood, Love, and Turning Points

-Topics: leaving home, their career journey, how they met their spouse, becoming a parent, significant challenges, and proudest achievements.
+• Topics: Leaving home, their career journey, how they met their spouse, getting married, becoming a parent, significant challenges, and proudest achievements.

-Topics: core values, the most important lessons they have learned, and how they want to be remembered.
+• Topics: Their core values, the most important lessons they've learned, their hopes for the future, and how they want to be remembered.

-- Your smartphone: Voice Memos (iPhone) or a similar app is perfect.
+• Your smartphone: The Voice Memos app (on iPhone) or a similar recording app is perfect.
+Do a quick test to make sure it works well.

-- A quiet, comfortable place: Choose a spot with minimal background noise.
+• A quiet, comfortable place: Choose a spot with minimal background noise, like a living room or a quiet corner of the kitchen.

-- A glass of water: For you and for them.
+• A glass of water: For you and for them.
+Talking for an hour can be thirsty work!

 Questions to Ask Your Parents (For Every Stage)